 At their very core, they are these business products that are best designed to address a particular requirement in an appealing, easy-to-consume manner.
 The more people use API, larger is going to be its impact.

-With an effective API platform, it is easier to monitor API usage, traffic, API economics, API adoption, run-time performance and several other measures that point to return on investment performance.
+Analytics & Tracking: With an effective API platform it is easier to monitor API usage, traffic, API economics, API adoption, run-time performance and several other measures that point to return on investment performance.

-Banking & Financial service providers require these two crucial development traits, so they can adequately capture market opportunities.
+Agility & Speed: Banking & Financial service providers require these two crucial development traits, so it can adequately capture market opportunities.
 These are best gained when IT and business work together, acting rapidly and effectively funding the API-enabled opportunities.

 Final Note: As you move ahead with the API enablement, it is advised to start considering APIs as collaborative products help to enhance business revenue.
 It can be considered as a board-level move beyond technological development and it is a new way to work and create value from outside in, and it demands commitment both from IT and business.
 Next, for driving quick wins, you require identifying & understanding key use cases, and then implement them and learn from them.
 Recognize the areas that business could be missing out on and find where the new players are doing well and where exactly you can use the data best for the business.
 Once you do that you are ready to garner huge success.